timescale/tiger-slack/ingest/README.md

 ## Historical Data Import

 The ingest app can import historical Slack data from workspace exports, allowing you to backfill message history and user/channel data that predates the real-time ingestion setup.
+You can follow [these instructions](https://slack.com/help/articles/201658943-Export-your-workspace-data) to obtain an export of your Slack workspace.

 ### Slack Export Format